tyiannak/pyAudioAnalysis/README.md

  * Extract audio thumbnails
  * Train and use audio regression models (example application: emotion recognition)
  * Apply dimensionality reduction techniques to visualize audio data and content similarities

-*[(NEW: PLOS One Paper regarding pyAudioAnalysis)] (http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0144610)*

-*[(follow this link for the complete documentation)] (https://github.com/tyiannak/pyAudioAnalysis/wiki)*

-*pyAudioAnalysis can serve as an introduction to Audio Analysis in Python, for Matlab-related audio analysis material check  [this book](http://www.amazon.com/Introduction-Audio-Analysis-MATLAB%C2%AE-Approach/dp/0080993885).*

 pyAudioAnalysis provides easy-to-call wrappers to execute audio analysis tasks.
 For example, to train a classifier segments, given a set of WAV files stored in folders, each folder representing a different class,